Personal Biography

 Recent Publications

 My commentary on Horace Odes 2 appeared with CUP in 2017, along with a book for Bloomsbury on the reception of Horace in 19C UK (Victorian Horace; Classics and Class); recent co-edited volumes include Intratextuality and Latin Literature (De Gruyter, 2018), Roman Receptions of Sappho (OUP, 2019), and Seamus Heaney and the Classics: Bann Valley Muses (OUP, 2019).
-I am currently finalising a monograph on the reception of Apuleius' story of Cupid and Psyche with Regine May, a follow-up to our co-edited volume Cupid and Psyche: The Reception of Apuleius’ Love Story since 1600 (De Gruyter, 2020), editing various neo-Latin texts, and collaborating on a classical reception commentary on First World War poets in English.
+Due out in 2024 are a joint monograph on the reception of Apuleius' story of Cupid and Psyche with Regine May (OUP), a follow-up to our co-edited volume Cupid and Psyche: The Reception of Apuleius’ Love Story since 1600 (De Gruyter, 2020), a select edition with translation of the Latin poetry of Popes Urban VIII, Alexander VII and Leo XIII (Bloomsbury), and a classical reception commentary (with Lorna Hardwick and Elizabeth Vandiver) on some First World War poets in English (OUP).
 For a full publication list see here.